ecooper2/hacking-travel-predictions/README.md

 The second names the output file into which a JSON will be written (in the /update directory), containing the output predictions.

-The three options (-w or -weather), (-t or -traffic), and (-l or -length) are optional arguments instructing the model to include:
+The four options (-w or -weather), (-t or -traffic), (-l or -length), and (-hr and -hour) are optional arguments instructing the model to include:
   - Weather.
 Each historical example is classified as snow/ice, rainstorms, fog/haze, or clear.
 Including this option ensures that examples from which predictive estimates emerge are of the same weather classification as the current conditions, via NOAA's nearest gauge: http://w1.weather.gov/xml/current_obs/seek.php?state=ma&Find=Find